allenai/Break/explore.md

 <div>
   <p class="note">
-    (c) <i>Find the total number of students enrolled in the colleges that were founded after the year of 1850 for each affiliation type.</i>
+    (c) Find the total number of students enrolled in the colleges that were founded after the year of 1850 for each affiliation type.
   </p>
 </div>